gazebosim/sdf_tutorials/specify_pose/proposal.md

 The author feels that too many representations and permutations may make it really hard (and annoying) to support an already complex specification.

+#### 1.1.1 Re-describe API Implications, potential sources of numerical error

+The `ignition::math::Pose3d` stores its rotation as `ignition::math::Quaternion`.

+Therefore, when storing quaternions, users should be aware of what numeric changes happen to their data (e.g. normalization), so they should generally know where changes in precision may happen.

+When converting to roll-pitch-yaw coordiantes, we should try to specify the *exact* math being done. (e.g. a cross-reference to `Quatnerion::Euler()` accessor and mutator, but with the algorithm actually described in documentation).

+When converting between radians and degrees, we should try to specify *exactly* what math is done, and how much precision should be expected to be lost by `libsdformat` during the conversion (e.g. the exact representation of `pi` used in code, the order of operations, etc.).

 #### 1.2 Deprecate old `//pose` representation

 The existing usage of `//pose` will remain for SDFormat 1.8, but will be